 Download circular queue implementation in Java, JavaScript and Python

-In the array implementation, you declare frontIndex and rearIndex to keep track the position of the front and rear element.
-They both start at -1.
-To wrap around so that the frontIndex and rearIndex are within the range of the array length, you use modulo operator %.
-To enqueue, the formula is rearIndex = (rearIndex + 1) % maxSize.
+In a circular queue, you declare frontIndex and rearIndex to keep track the front and rear positions.
+The wrap around is to use modulo operation to make sure frontIndex and rearIndex with the range of maxSize of the array.
+For example, to enqueue, the formula is rearIndex = (rearIndex + 1) % maxSize.
 To dequeue, it is frontIndex = (frontIndex + 1) % maxSize.